TentativeConvert/LaTeX2Anki/README.md

 1. optional: Compile `example.tex` to `example.pdf` with LaTeX.

    Check that the pdf file looks as expected.

+   *Details:* The layout of the pdf file is controlled by (the `\if\plastex\else`-branches of) the LaTeX package `latex2anki.sty`, which should be in the same folder as the tex file.
+This LaTeX package is specifically designed for the Anki note template `MathCloze`.
+If you use a different template, you will need to adapt this file.

-2. Run `latex2anki.py example.tex`.
+2. Run `latex2anki example.tex`.

    You need to call this command in the folder in which `example.tex` lives.

-   It first converts the tex file to `example/example.html` via `plastex`, which you can view in your browser.
+   In a first step, `plastex` is called to convert the tex file to `example/example.html`, which you can view in your browser.
-   In this step, all user defined macros get expanded, so that the html file only contains standard LaTeX commands.

 In a second step, the script converts the html file to `example/example.csv`.

+   *Details:* The main code of `latex2anki` is contained in `latex2anki/cli.py`.

+   The first conversion step (`tex > html`) is delegated to `plastex`.
+The details of this conversion are controlled by three files: by  (the `\if\plastex`-branches of) `latex2anki.sty` and `latex2anki.ini`, which should both be in the same folder as the tex file), and by the template file `latex2anki.jinja2s`, which should be in the same folder `latex2anki` as the python script `cli.py` itself.
+Note that `plastex` automatically expands all user-defined macros, so that the html file only contains standard LaTeX commands.

+   For details of the second conversion step (`html > csv`), see the code in `cli.py`.

 3. Import `example/example.csv` into Anki.

    In the dialog window, choose: